 - You may want to give most feeds by breast but offer formula at 1 or 2 feeds per day.

 - You may be worried breastfeeding is not giving your baby enough milk or your are experiencing challenges with breastfeeding.
 If this is the case please call Just One Number on 0300 300 0123.
-One of our infant feeding champions can be asked to give you a video call if you require feeding support.
+Our team will be able to discuss this with you and if needed a member of our infant feeding team can be asked to give you a video call if you need further feeding support.

 If you are considering combination feeding because you think your baby is not getting enough milk, please call Just One Number on 0300 300 0123 to speak to one of our skilled team members.